 4. Re-read a Book.

 Pick up a book that you’ve already read.
 It can be a novel, or even a short story; anything that is fiction.
 I would prefer fantasy because I love fantasy.
 You can choose whatever you are most interested in.
-Now because you’ve already read it, you’re aware of the most interesting parts of it.
-So jump to those parts and try finding something that you can write about.
+Now because you’ve already read it, you’re aware of the most interesting parts.
+Jump to those parts and try finding something that you can write about.
 It can be a particular situation which is interesting enough to make a song, a character’s point of view about how he/she is feeling, or even the whole story summarized into a song.
-If not, just do what I told with the movies.
-Start reading from the starting and keep an eye out for interesting words, phrases and dialogues.
+If not, just do what I said for the movies.
+Start reading from the beginning and keep an eye out for interesting words, phrases and dialogues.
 Always works for me and I’m pretty sure it will work for you.

 5. The Dictionary Method.

-Keep this as your last option because it’s totally random.
-Pick up a dictionary, open a random page and scan for interesting words.
+It’s totally random, but fun.
+Pick up a dictionary, open to a random page and scan for interesting words.
 Do it till you are satisfied with a word and then start writing about it.
 If you don’t have a dictionary, just go to google and search for ‘all the words that start with a’ or ‘all the words that start with s’ etc., whichever letter you want.
 Then find a word you like.
-I’ve tried this only once actually, but I was able to find a few interesting words.
-While the words I found did not become the main theme of the song, I just started free writing using those words as starting points and then found out a topic from all the random things that I ended up writing.
+I’ve tried this only once, but I was able to find a few interesting words.
+While the words I found did not become the main theme of the song, I just started writing using those words as starting points and then found out a topic from all the random things that I ended up writing.